 Face it, people: Gardening can be pricey.
 New plants, tools, and all those extras can add up.
 So how do you slice your gardening budget?
-Consider starting seeds as part of the answer.
+Consider indoor seed starting as part of the answer.

-Many people are convinced that seed starting requires both time and energy.
+Many people are convinced that indoor seed starting requires both time and energy.
 They're wrong: You can start a few seeds or a lot.
 You can even fake it with what you have on hand—no need to buy anything special.
-Plus, with a bare minimum of effort, you can save the seeds from flowers, vegetables, and herbs you're already growing, then use them during the next gardening season.
+Plus, with a bare minimum of effort, you can save vegetable seeds, flowers seeds, and herb seeds you're already growing, then use them during the next gardening season.
 Follow these tips on how to start seeds and which seeds can be started indoors.

-2. Choose your seeds.
-If it's your first time starting seeds, go small.
+If it's your first time starting seeds indoors in winter, go small.
 Pick just one or two types.
-Some good flowers to start from seed include:
+Some good flowers to start from seed include these all-time favorites:

 - Marigolds: Sure, your grandma and your mom probably planted them.
 But there are loads of varieties to try, and marigolds rock from seeds.